 Heat saucepan on medium heat, add oil when it’s hot add garlic cook for about 1 minutes.
 Add carrot cook for about 3 minutes, next add in zucchini and cook further 4-5 minutes until cooked through and softened.
 Add in stock, Parmesan and pasta, bring to boil until pasta are al dente and thickened about 7-9 minutes.

 Now add in tomatoes, Italian seasoning, salt and pepper to taste.
-Stir to mix well and tomatoes have soften for about 1-2 minutes.
+Stir to mix well and tomatoes have softened for about 1-2 minutes.
 Spoon onto bowls and sprinkles chili flakes over the top.
 Enjoy with a glass of white wine.